-Classification with Artificial Neural Networks

-Theory

-Training, backpropagation, node selection, network architecture

-Application

-Matlab details, models evaluated, etc.

 Results

+This section details the results and applicable discussion from the methods presented in Section 3.

 Manual Feature Selection

 After evaluating each of the 67 original features, it was determined that significant differences only existed between those students likely to pass and likely to fail in about 35 of the features.
 Some of the most significant findings are as follows: